 Originally broadcast on American network CBS in March of 1982, Desperate Lives is the kind of “morality movie” that could easily take things a bit too far.
 It could over-dramatize, deliver its message with a heavy hand, and feature scenes so exaggerated that it’s good intentions would be lost in the process.

-I’m not gonna lie… there are moments in this film that do just that.
+I’m not gonna lie… there are moments when the film does just that.
 But there’s also enough here to ensure its anti-drug agenda doesn’t get completely lost in the histrionics.

 It’s the first day of school, and Eileen Phillips (Diana Scarwid), the new counselor, meets Freshman Scott Cameron (Doug McKean) in the parking lot.
 Just by looking at him, Eileen can tell Scott is high, and brings him into her office for a chat, hoping to steer him away from drugs.